Axiom of regularity: Every set has an ordinal rank

 This was actually the original form of the axiom in von Neumann's axiomatization.

-Suppose x is any set.
+To prove it from the axiom of regularity, suppose x is any set.
 Let t be the transitive closure of {x}.
 Let u be the subset of t consisting of unranked sets.
 If u is empty, then x is ranked and we are done.
-Otherwise, apply the axiom of regularity to u to get an element w of u which is disjoint from u.
+Otherwise, apply the axiom of regularity to u to get an element w of u that is disjoint from u.
 Since w is in u, w is unranked. w is a subset of t by the definition of transitive closure.
 Since w is disjoint from u, every element of w is ranked.
 Applying the axioms of replacement and union to combine the ranks of the elements of w, we get an ordinal rank for w, to wit $\textstyle \operatorname{rank} (w) = \cup \{ \operatorname{rank} (z) + 1 \mid z \in w \}$.
 This contradicts the conclusion that w is unranked.
 So the assumption that u was non-empty must be false and x must have rank.